Louis Alphonse de Bourbon: Politics

 The political, institutional and social state of our country continues to worsen.
 I consider it my role as head of the House of Bourbon and heir of the dynasty that made France to speak on the issue...At a moment of decision, I hope that the monarchical legacy of which I am the trustee is still sufficiently vibrant in the heart of my compatriots to be a source of inspiration and, I must say, hope." - Louis Alphonse de Bourbon, in October 2025, amid the 2024–2025 French political crisis.

 Louis Alphonse describes himself as a monarchist, "but not anti-republican".
 He argues for a constitutional monarchy, with a king who acts as moral authority, foreign ambassador, unifying figure, and reminder of a nation's history.

 He opposes same-sex marriage, same-sex adoption, euthanasia, and abortion.

-He holds ties to the conservative Spanish political party Vox and is a close friend of its leader, Santiago Abascal.
+He holds ties to the right-wing populist Spanish political party Vox and is a close friend of its leader, Santiago Abascal.
 In March 2018, Louis Alphonse was named honorary president of the Francisco Franco National Foundation, a position held by his grandmother, Carmen Franco, 1st Duchess of Franco, until her death in December 2017.
 On 15 July, later that year, he headed a Movement-for-Spain demonstration at the Valley of the Fallen monument, leading supporters of the late Spanish dictator, his great-grandfather Francisco Franco.
-They opposed the Spanish socialist government's plan to remove Franco's remains from a basilica near Madrid.
-He also launched a change.org petition, calling for the resignation of the Socialist Prime Minister Pedro Sánchez.
+They opposed the Spanish social democratic government's plan to remove Franco's remains from a basilica near Madrid.
+He also launched a change.org petition, calling for the resignation of the social democratic Prime Minister Pedro Sánchez.

 In 2019, he expressed public support for the yellow vests movement in France.
 Later that year, he spoke at the World Congress of Families XIII, where he called for a return to "Christian society".

 In 2025, he offered to replace French President Emmanuel Macron saying, "My family has served France for centuries, and if France asks, I will be at its service."